Here’s a look at the life of retired baseball player Barry Bonds, holder of Major League Baseball’s all-time home run

 June 23, 2011 - US District Court Judge Susan Illston grants the prosecution’s request to delay sentencing while it decides to retry Bonds on perjury charges.

 August 26, 2011 - A judge rejects Bonds’ bid to dismiss his conviction for obstruction of justice.

 August 31, 2011 - Prosecutors decline to retry Bonds on perjury charges.

-December 8, 2011 - Federal prosecutors recommend 15 months in prison for his obstruction of justice conviction.
+December 8, 2011 - Federal prosecutors recommend a 15-month prison sentence for his obstruction of justice conviction.

 May 3, 2012 - Bonds files a brief with the Ninth Circuit Court of Appeals urging the court to overturn his obstruction of justice conviction.